wayworm/wayworm.github.io/_posts/2025-6-2-My-first-day-with-Jekyll.md

 ---
 layout: post
-title: My day with Jekyll
+title: My first day with Jekyll
+tags: Jekyll websites
 ---

 Today I learn about Using Jekyll to set up a static site.